A LOW-TECH 3-DAY EXPERIENCE

 JOIN THE PROJECT

-Follow Graves to Gardens on Facebook and Instagram or sign up here for 2021!
+Follow Graves to Gardens on Facebook and Instagram for additional content

-Graves to Gardens is a virtual-to-actual-to-virtual project designed to be experienced in real life (actual space) and shared through social media (virtual space).
-Your household is invited to share images and stories from your journey using #gravestogardens on Instagram and on the Graves To Gardens Facebook page.
-Happy Easter!
+Graves to Gardens is a virtual-to-actual project designed to be experienced in real life (actual space) and shared through social media (virtual space).
+You are invited to share your journey using #gravestogardens on Instagram or by posting on the Graves To Gardens Facebook page.

 A gift from Prayer Collective Christchurch (New Zealand) to you!